-1. Pre-application Due Date.
-Pre-applications are not required.

-2. Application Due Date.

-Applications must be received by April 13, 2007, not later than 8:00 PM Eastern Time.
-Modifications will be accepted if received by the due date and deadline time.
-You are encouraged to transmit your application well before the deadline.
+- 1. Pre-application Due Date: Pre-applications are not required - 2.
+Application Due Date: Applications must be received by April 17, 2009, not later than 8:00 PM Eastern Time. - 3.
+Modifications: Modifications will be accepted, if resubmitted via www.grants.gov by the due date and deadline time April 17, 2009, not later than 8:00 PM Eastern Time.
+You are encouraged to submit your application well before the deadline.